In the wake of the Pac-12’s mass exodus, Oregon State had to consider plenty of options for the future.

 And the ACC isn’t in a stable place, either.
 Clemson and Florida State have both sued the ACC in recent months over matters related to the ACC’s grant of rights.

 Neither school has given official notice that it intends to leave.
-However, Florida State has reportedly expressed frustration with the ACC’s media deal for months, saying FSU isn’t making enough to keep up with SEC and Big Ten programs seeking to win national championships.
+However, Florida State has reportedly expressed frustration with the ACC’s media deal, saying FSU isn’t making enough to keep up with SEC and Big Ten programs seeking to win national championships.

 For more Group of Five coverage, follow us on Facebook and Twitter.